mexico1337/new-p2c/README.md

-# new-p2c
-This P2C was made in 1 hour.
+This P2C is for loading DLL'S / DRIVERS / EXTERNAL CHEAT BYTES